 - Mastitis

-If you diagnose any of the above, I advise you to contact your veterinarian for a health check of your flock and assistance with getting back on track.
+If you diagnose any of the above, contact your veterinarian for a health check of your flock and treatment assistance.
+My expertise is in cattle hoof care, and I recommend working with a qualified veterinarian for proper diagnosis and treatment of sheep health issues.

-A wool break is common when shearing a pregnant ewe too close to lambing time.
-The stress of lambing will cause wool break on a small scale and will decrease the flow of nutrients supporting growth processes, including wool production.
+Wool break is common when shearing a pregnant ewe close to lambing.
+The stress of lambing causes it at a small scale and decreases the flow of nutrients supporting growth processes, including wool production.

-Because of this, pregnant ewes are specially shaved before the lambing season.
-This is to avoid wool break that would affect the fleece quality.
-While the fleece may be shorter than usual, farmers prefer early shearing because late shearing usually results in wasting the whole coat.
-As a rule of thumb, most sheep farmers shave their ewes 30-45 days before lambing.
+Before lambing, farmers shave pregnant ewes to avoid wool break affecting fleece quality.
+While the fleece may be shorter, they prefer early shearing because late shearing wastes the entire coat.
+Most sheep farmers shave their ewes 30-45 days before lambing.

 - Healthier and more productive lambs